diegodorado/diegodorado.github.io/content/works/i-o/index.md

 ---
 title: I-O
 date: "2018-08-01"
-description: Multidisciplinary digital art project in which the installation scenery is exploited and the creation of a space intervened by the repercussions of the interaction between audio and visuals.
+description: I-O is an audiovisual and scenographic performance about the recovery of our languages and the relationship with nature through a process of spiritual and material detoxification.
 cover: "./cover.jpg"
 ---